Eisenhower Matrix for Entrepreneurs

 DELEGATE

-• Attending every webinar and online summit in your industry
+• Attend every webinar and industry summit

 SKIP IF NEEDED

-• Spending all day on administrative tasks you could automate
+• Spending hours on automatable administrative tasks

 That's a lot to remember!